More than words: Formulating slogans for the struggle

 That the Party issued contrasting slogans revealed a weakness in its internal organization and unity, which in turn resulted in a lack of organization and unity in the movement.

 The crisis ended when the SRs and Mensheviks cracked under pressure, and got the Soviets to vote confidence in the government.
 As part of the deal, six SRs and Mensheviks joined the government as ministers.
 While “All power to the Soviets” remained in effect, they advanced new slogans, including “Down with the 10 capitalist ministers.”
-By framing it this way, the Bolsheviks weren’t still weren’t calling for an overthrow of the government.
-They also weren’t concentrating their agitation against the six “socialist” ministers collaborating with the imperialists.
+By framing it this way, the Bolsheviks still weren’t calling for an overthrow of the government, nor were they concentrating their agitation against the six “socialist” ministers collaborating with the imperialists.
 Instead, the slogan called on the SRs and Mensheviks to break with the imperialists in the government.
 In so doing, the slogan continued to expose the vacillation of the SRs and Mensheviks and their inability to provide the peace, land, and bread that the masses needed and demanded.

 The Bolsheviks advanced these slogans during the next large protest on June 18, which Lenin said at the time marked at “turning point” in the movement because of the political maturity of the demonstrators.
 It was a short but mass demonstration during which the Bolsheviks’ slogans clearly prevailed.
 Putting the slogans into the streets allowed the Bolsheviks to take the temperature of the movement, to evaluate the level of consciousness amongst the masses.